ELSB/Home Solutions Outdated SW Components in ABB Welcome IP-Gateway.

 Patching may require device reboot — plan for process interruption

-HOTFIXUpdate Welcome IP-Gateway and Welcome IP-Gateway Welcome M firmware to version 6.25 or later
+HOTFIXUpdate Welcome IP-Gateway (models Firmware and Welcome M) to firmware version 6.25 or later

 API: /api/v1/advisories/68c4126e-1280-46aa-93c1-cc8940982979